apache/dolphinscheduler/docs/docs/en/guide/alert/slack.md

 ## How to Get Webhook

-Please refer to the official article [Slack: Sending messages using Incoming Webhooks](https://api.slack.com/messaging/webhooks) to create new Webhooks.
+Please refer to the official article [Slack: Sending messages using Incoming Webhooks](https://api.slack.com/messaging/webhooks) to create new webhooks.

 ### Create a new Slack APP